Nadine Lustre: 2014–2016: Solo career with Viva and collaborations with James Reid

 In 2014, Lustre released her self-titled EP under Viva Records.
-It had hit singles such as Para-paraan, Paligoy-ligoy, No Erase, Bahala Na, and Hanap-hanap; the last three songs mentioned she collaborated with James Reid, who later on became Lustre's onscreen and real life partner couple.
+It had hit singles such as “Para-paraan,” “Paligoy-ligoy,” “No Erase,” “Bahala Na,” and “Hanap-hanap;” the last three songs mentioned she collaborated with James Reid, who later on became Lustre's onscreen and real life partner couple.

 In 2015, her song "Me and You", from her self-titled album, was given the Titanium Award by Australian digital radio station SBS PopAsia.
 Lustre is among other artists like K-pop groups Super Junior, U-KISS and EXO who had songs that achieved Titanium status.

-Lustre and Callalily vocalist Kean Cipriano interpreted the song written by Mark Villar (not the Las Piñas Congressman) entitled "Sa Ibang Mundo" for the 2015 PhilPop songwriting competition.
-They earned the People's Choice award and the song was the second runner-up during the 2015 PhilPop's finals night held on July 25, 2015 at the Meralco Theater.
+Lustre and Callalily vocalist Kean Cipriano interpreted the song written by Mark Villar (not the Las Piñas Congressman) entitled “Sa Ibang Mundo” for the 2015 PhilPop songwriting competition.
+They earned the People's Choice award and the song was the second runner-up during the 2015 PhilPop's finals night held on July 25, 2015, at the Meralco Theater.

-Also in 2015, Lustre collaborated with Yassi Pressman's song, Hush, where Lustre showed off her rap skills.
-Lustre and Reid also released their own version of the song "On The Wings of Love" for their teleserye with the same name.
+Also in 2015, Lustre collaborated with Yassi Pressman's song, “Hush,” where Lustre showed off her rap skills.
+Lustre and Reid also released their own version of the song “On The Wings of Love” for their teleserye with the same name.

-In the 2016 Philippines Myx Music Awards, Lustre won Favorite Song and Favorite Music Video for her song "Me and You".
+In the 2016 Philippines Myx Music Awards, Lustre won Favorite Song and Favorite Music Video for her single “Me and You.”
 She also won Favorite Artist and Favorite Female Artist.
-Lustre also bagged the Favorite Collaboration award for her song "Hanap-Hanap" with Reid.
+Lustre also bagged the Favorite Collaboration award for her song “Hanap-Hanap” with Reid.

-Lustre and Reid in 2016 also released their own version of the song "This Time" under Viva which was used for their movie with the same name.
+Lustre and Reid in 2016 also released their own version of the song “This Time” under Viva which was used for their movie with the same name.